Ologun Kutere: Life

 Kutere's father was a famous medicine man in Lagos during the middle 1700s.
-During his reign, trade between Lagos and Ijebu increased, the Ijebu's brought food stuff in exchange of salt, tobacco and spirits, products obtained from Portuguese slave traders.
-He also made trade policies that was favorable to many businesses including slave traders.
-He introduced less regulation and low taxes which enabled Lagos to become a rival port city to Ouidah, and stopped derivation remittance to the Kingdom of Benin.
-It was during his era that the French banned slave trade after the French Revolution which made it more difficult for slave traders in Porto Novo but more favorable to those in Lagos.
+During his reign, trade between Lagos and Ijebu increased; the Ijebu brought foodstuff in exchange for salt, tobacco, and spirits, and products obtained from Portuguese slave traders.
+He also made trade policies that were favorable to many businesses, including slave traders.
+He introduced less regulation and low taxes, which enabled Lagos to become a rival port city to Ouidah and stopped derivation remittance to the Kingdom of Benin.
+It was during his era that the French banned the slave trade after the French Revolution, which made it more difficult for slave traders in Porto Novo but more favorable to those in Lagos.
 The city's population grew from an estimated population of 5,000 in the 1780s to 20,000 by the 1810s.

-Kutere enhanced the military power of Lagos; utilizing a large fleet of war canoes to launch successful attacks on nearby towns and villages including Badagry.
-Ologun Kutere was not only wealthy, but also feared; so much so that his power was described as "absolute and his disposition tyrannical, to excess".
+Kutere enhanced Lagos's military power, utilizing a large fleet of war canoes to launch successful attacks on nearby towns and villages, including Badagry.
+Ologun Kutere was not only wealthy but also feared; so much so that his power was described as "absolute and his disposition tyrannical, to excess".

-Kutere had many children among whom were future Obas, Eshinlokun, Adele Ajosun, and Akitoye.
+Kutere had many children, among whom were future Obas, Eshinlokun, Adele Ajosun, and Akitoye.
 Other children included Akiolu, Olukoya, and Olusi.